Sync APIĀ¶

 model doesn't produce ideal results.
 Instead we want to try a larger model.
 How do we use the new embeddings without losing the change history?

 First, major operations are automatically versioned in LanceDB.
-Version 1 is the table creation.
-This contains no rows but just records the schema and metadata.
-Version 2 is the initial insertion of data.
-Versions 3 and 4 represents the update (deletion + append) Version 5 is adding the new column.
+Version 1 is the table creation, with the initial insertion of data.
+Versions 2 and 3 represents the update (deletion + append) Version 4 is adding the new column.

 table.list_versions()